ModelEarth/places/projects.md

 <!--

-Had to remove top tree parameter lines from index.md to it to be displayed.
+Had to remove top tree parameter lines from index.md for it to be displayed.
 Error within inspector Console tab said:
 "Failed to load resource: the server responded with a status of 404 ()"